ykachube/aws-list/README.md

 Would delete these resources.
 Provide --no-dry-run to actually destroy resources.
 ```

-As we see, *aws-nuke* only lists all found resources and exits.
+As we see, *aws-list* only lists all found resources and exits.
 This is because
 the `--no-dry-run` flag is missing.
 Also it wants to delete the
 administrator.
 We don't want to do this, because we use this user to access
 our account.
 Therefore we have to extend the config so it ignores this user: